asjadbut/buggenie/README.md

 - **Report enhancement** with AI to improve existing reports
 - **Copy Report** button to quickly copy the generated report to clipboard

+### 💰 Bounty Estimation & Acceptance Analysis
+- **Real-time bounty estimation** based on vulnerability severity and platform
+- **Acceptance probability calculation** using platform-specific policies
+- **Dynamic analysis updates** as you generate or enhance reports
+- **Platform policy insights** with detailed requirements and rejection reasons
+- **Smart recommendations** to improve report acceptance chances

 ### 🎯 Platform Support
 - **Bugcrowd** - Official 3-level VRT selection (Category > Subcategory > Variant/Affected Function)
   - Handles edge cases where some subcategories have no variants (2-tier selection)